ballerina-platform/ballerina-distribution/examples/ldap-search-entry/ldap_search_entry.md

-# LDAP Client - Seacrh for an entry
+# LDAP client - Seacrh for an entry

 The `ldap:Client` connects to a directory server and performs various operations on directories.
 Currently, it supports the main LDAP operations; `add`, `modify`, `modifyDN`, `compare`, `search`, `searchWithType`, `delete`, and `close`.